waynodiablo/Oystercard/further_javascript/00_challenge_track.md

 ### Monday, Tuesday and Wednesday

-Build a to do list app as a frontend, single page web app.
+Build a notes app as a frontend, single page web app.
 You'll be guided through this by the high-level challenges listed below.
 However, there will be no walkthroughs.

-To get an idea of what you'll be building, here are some [user stories and a mockup](notes_app_user_stories.md) for the to do list app.
+To get an idea of what you'll be building, here are some [user stories and a mockup](notes_app_user_stories.md) for the notes app.
 (This is just to give you an idea of the app.
 You'll work through the challenges below to build it.)

 #### Challenges